 Family Members in the United States

-While the FWVP Program is primarily intended for family members outside of the United States, certain relatives in the United States may be able to benefit from the program.
-However, if a service center conditionally approves your application, your relative will need to leave the United States and appear abroad at a USCIS office or at a U.S. Embassy or Consulate, as indicated on the Form I-131, to be interviewed by a USCIS or Department of State officer.
+While the FWVP program is primarily intended for family members outside of the United States, certain relatives in the United States may be able to benefit from the program.
+However, if a service center conditionally approves your application, your relative must leave the United States and appear abroad at a USCIS office or at a U.S. embassy or consulate, as indicated on the Form I-131, to be interviewed by a USCIS or Department of State officer.

-If found eligible to travel, your relative will be issued a travel document to allow your relative to travel to the United States and request parole from a U.S. Customs and Border Protection (CBP) officer at a port of entry.
+If your relative is eligible to travel, they will receive a travel document allowing them to travel to the United States and request parole from a U.S. Customs and Border Protection (CBP) officer at a port of entry.
 CBP will review the documents and, assuming all is in order, parole your relative into the United States.
-If not found eligible to travel, we will send a written notification to the FWVP Program petitioner.
+If they are not eligible to travel, we will send a written notification to the FWVP petitioner.

 Depending on an individual’s status in the United States, a departure from the United States can come with serious immigration consequences.
-Before pursuing this option, individuals are encouraged to consult with an authorized immigration service provider on the potential risks and benefits of this option.
+Before pursuing this option, we encourage you to consult with an authorized immigration service provider on the potential risks and benefits of this option.

-Alternatively, certain family members in the United States may be eligible for parole in place or deferred action under USCIS’ discretionary options for current or former military family members.
+Alternatively, certain family members in the United States may be eligible for parole in place or deferred action under our discretionary options for current or former military family members.

-Participation in the FWVP Program is not available to people who qualify as immediate relatives, since they may immediately seek immigrant visas for travel to the United States once their Forms I-130 are approved.
+Participation in the FWVP program is not available to individuals who qualify as immediate relatives, because they may immediately seek immigrant visas for travel to the United States once we approve their Form I-130.
 Immediate relatives include: